dachuanchen/dachuanchen.github.io/README.md

    <hr>
               <h2>Working Papers</h2>
       	      <ol>
-		      <li><p>Chen, D., 2023. <a>High Frequency Principal Component Analysis based on Correlation Matrix that is Robust to Jumps, Microstructure Noise and Asynchronous Observation Times.
-Available at SSRN 4134047.</a> In revision.</p></li>
 		      <li><p>Chen, D., Feng, L., Mykland, P.A. and Zhang, L., 2023. <a>High Dimensional Regression Coefficient Test with High Frequency Data.
 Available at SSRN 4139323.</a> In revision.</p></li>
 		      <li><p>Chen, D. and Feng, L. 2023. <a>Change Point Detection in Beta Process with High Frequency Data.</a> Available at SSRN 4398513.</p></li>
 		      <li><p>Chen, D., Chen, H., Feng, L. and Xie, S. 2023. <a>High Frequency ANOVA that is Robust to Jumps, Microstructure Noise and Asynchronous Observation Times.
 Available at SSRN 4420129.</a> In revision.</p></li>